mackelec/SerialDataLink/README.md

 # SerialDataLink

-SerialDataLink is a half-duplex serial variables transfer library for Arduino, designed for efficient and reliable, automatic transmission of int16 variables between controllers.
+SerialDataLink is a half-duplex serial - "variables transfer" library for Arduino, designed for efficient and reliable, automatic transmission of int16 variables between controllers.
 It uses a non-blocking, polling-based approach, suitable for scenarios that require continuous monitoring and variable data transfer.

 ## Features

-- **Half-Duplex Communication**: Allows bidirectional data transfer but not simultaneously.
+- **Half-Duplex Communication**: Allows half duplex bidirectional data transfer.
 - **Non-Blocking Operation**: Uses a polling mechanism for data handling.
-- **Error Checking**: Incorporates transmission and reception error checks.
+- **Error Checking**: Incorporates transmission and reception CRC16 data and framing error checks.
 - **Flexible Data Handling**: Transmits only the variables which values have change or reached update time..

 ### Example